 One of the nice benefits of Obertauern, is the lower price level, than for example St. Anton, Kitzbühel or Sölden.
 Nonetheless, this does not mean that the standard of food, accommodation or other facilities is any poorer.
 The area is also family-friendly and there are ample activities for children of all ages.
-The village itself consists largely of hotels, restaurants and nightlife and cater to tourists.
+The village itself consists largely of hotels, restaurants and nightlife and caters to tourists.
 Although, Obertauern might not have the same raving party reputation as other Austrian ski resorts, but that doesn’t mean you go to bed reading a book every night.
-Even though Obertauern is a purpose-built ski resort, and lacks an old fashioned traditional village feel to it, it’s has been developed nicely.
-However, do you want to experience local lifestyle, take a trip to either Radstadt or Mauterndorf, which are the closest small towns.
+Even though Obertauern is a purpose-built ski resort, and lacks an old-fashioned traditional village feel to it, it has been developed nicely.
+However, do you want to experience the local lifestyle, and take a trip to either Radstadt or Mauterndorf, which are the closest small towns.

 Pure ski resort

-Oberntauern is entirely built for tourism.
-Even though the Celts (which settled the area 4th to 1st century BC, and the Romans later constructed a road through the mountain pass, the actual development of the resort started in the 50’s and 60’s.
+Obertauern is entirely built for tourism.
+Even though the Celts (which settled the area from the 4th to 1st century BC, and the Romans later constructed a road through the mountain pass, the actual development of the resort started in the 50s and 60s.
 The first ski lift was installed in 1948.
-Obertauern revolves about winter sports and is mostly closed in the summer.
+Obertauern revolves around winter sports and is mostly closed in the summer.
 However, there are few hotels open in the summer since there many nice hiking trails in the area.
 Most summer tourists stay elsewhere in Lungau.
-If you stay for a while in Obertauern, and want to take a day off from the slopes or hiking trails, we recommend a visit to picturesque Mauterndorf.
-This picture postcard village has in addition to a lovely mediaeval historic centre, a real cool castle.
+If you stay for a while in Obertauern and want to take a day off from the slopes or hiking trails, we recommend a visit to picturesque Mauterndorf.
+This picture postcard village has in addition to a lovely mediaeval historic centre, a cool castle.